Santa Rosa County’s Board of County Commissioners passed a wildflower resolution in July 2016.See a copy.

 Action: In June 2011, Florida Wildflower Foundation grants were given to the county, Florida Department of Highway Transportation, and DeBary Hall with which to establish plantings.
 In 2010, the Florida Wildflower Foundation conducted a “Learn to Plant” pilot program with Volusia’s roadside maintenance staff.

-Wakulla was the first county to make wildflower roadside management a priority.
-After meetings with the county public works director, county staff and FDOT maintenance engineers, Jeff Caster was asked to make a presentation to the county commission.
+Wakulla was the first Florida county to make roadside wildflower management a priority.
+After meetings with the county public works director, county staff and FDOT maintenance engineers, FDOT Landscape Architect Jeff Caster was asked to make a presentation to the county commission.
 Immediately after his presentation on July 21, 2009, the commission voted unanimously to make roadside wildflower conservation a county policy.

 Duval (City of Jacksonville)